San Francisco Centre

-San Francisco Centre is a dead mall located in San Francisco, California, United States.
+San Francisco Centre is a defunct enclosed shopping mall located in San Francisco, California, United States.
+The mall opened in 1988, was significantly expanded in 2006, and closed in 2026.
 There are two vacant anchors, formerly occupied by Nordstrom and Bloomingdale's.
-The mall connects directly to the Powell Street station via an underground entrance on the concourse floor.
+The mall formerly connected directly to the Powell Street station via an underground entrance on the concourse floor.

 History

 Early years

 Originally developed by Sheldon Gordon (co-developer of The Forum Shops at Caesars and Beverly Center), the nine-story mall opened in October 1988 as San Francisco Shopping Centre with approximately 500000 sqft of space, the then-largest Nordstrom store (350000 sqft) on the top several floors, the first spiral escalator in the United States, and a connector to the adjoining Emporium-Capwell flagship store.

 After a slow start, it soon became one of the top-performing shopping centers in the country.
 In 1996, the adjoining Emporium (it had dropped the Capwell name by then) was shuttered in the wake of Federated Department Stores' buyout of its parent, Broadway Stores.
 The vacated store was temporarily used as a Macy's furniture store while it renovated its Union Square flagship in 1997.

 In May 1997, Urban Shopping Centers, Inc., a real estate investment trust, acquired a half-interest and management of the center.
 This was followed by Urban's own buyout by Rodamco North America N.V. (a European property firm primarily invested in the United States) in October 2000 and Rodamco's subsequent sale to a consortium including the Westfield Group in January 2002.
 Westfield acquired its initial 50% stake in the center at this time and soon bought the rest.